Summer Sundae

 Summer Sundae (also called the Summer Sundae Weekender) was an annual music festival held in Leicester, England which initially focused on indie, alternative, and local music.
 The festival began as a one-dayer in 2001 and grew year on year since then, adding first one and then two campsites, and later involved five stages running over three days.

+Event

 It was hosted by the city's De Montfort Hall, both in the hall itself, and over four outdoor stages in the hall's grounds, and including part of Victoria Park.
 A section of the park was fenced off for camping during the weekend of the festival.
 The festival was for a time sponsored in part by the digital radio station BBC 6 Music, which in return had exclusive broadcasting rights.
 The festival usually took place in August and grew from two stages to five over the course of six years.
 In 2005 the festival welcomed over 70 artists, both well-known and established bands, and local bands from around the East Midlands.
 This extended to over 100 bands, and the first ever sold-out festival in 2006.